 Where: Christian Aid, 35-41 Lower Marsh, Lambeth, London SE1 7RL

-Who is it aimed at?: It is a discussion that should be of interest to those working on poverty reduction and gender – whether they are migration experts or not.
-Our intention is to have multiple foci to share knowledge about migrants, internally displaced people, and refugees in the neighbour zones of conflicts and about the social, and highly gendered, outcomes of migration for non-migrants.
+Who is it aimed at?: It is a discussion that should be of interest to those working on poverty reduction, youth, and gender – whether they are migration experts or not.
+Our intention is to have multiple foci to share knowledge about migrants, internally displaced people, and refugees in the neighbour zones of conflicts and about the social, and highly gendered, outcomes of migration for non-migrants of different generations.

 - Dorte Thorsen and Kate Hawkins, Migrating out of Poverty Research Consortium

 - Sophie Efange and Fraser Murray, Christian Aid

 - Hannah Newth and Joe Costanzo, Save the Children

 - Howard Mollett and Rebecca Gibbons, Care International